Dhony Rahajoe: Deputy Head of Nusantara Capital City Authority

 During his visit to BSD City on 24 December 2021, Joko Widodo personally approached Dhony along with his ministers, Banten governor Wahidin Halim, and Tangerang Regent Ahmed Zaki Iskandar.
 Joko Widodo impressed with green city concept and unique technologies developed by Dhony, and subsequently chose him as figure fit for his future Nusantara Capital City Authority.

 He later appointed as Deputy Head of Nusantara Capital City Authority on 10 March 2022, accompanying Bambang Susantono who appointed as Head of the Nusantara Capital City Authority.

+On 3 June 2024, Dhony resigned as deputy head of authority.
+President Joko Widodo appointed deputy minister for agrarian affairs and spatial planning Raja Juli Antoni as acting deputy head.

+Post Deputy Head of Nusantara Capital City Authority

+After no longer in OIKN, he becomes a Chief Commissioner of PT Pembangunan Perumahan (PTPP), a state-owned enterprise.

+He becomes one of executive commissioner in Indonesian Chamber of Commerce and Industry effective since 2024 Congress of the Indonesian Chamber of Commerce and Industry.

 Personal life

 Dhony is married to Dewi.
 Together, they had three children, 2 daughters, and 1 son: Denise, Anya, and Dio.

 Dhony is a Muslim.
 Dhony, and also Bambang, supported by Nahdlatul Ulama young activists.